 - Digestive tract

-Lactobacillus species usually dominate the vaginal microbiome in healthy women, and they produce lots of hydrogen peroxide, which inhibits the growth of other bacteria and moulds that can cause Candida or Bacterial Vaginosis (BV).
-BV is a relatively common (and often undetected) infection that reduces fertility, which is a particular concern for women with unexplained infertility or PCOS: iv
+The vaginal microbiome of healthy women is usually dominated by Lactobacillus species which produce lots of hydrogen peroxide that inhibits the growth of other bacteria and moulds that can cause Candida or Bacterial Vaginosis (BV).
+BV is a relatively common (and often undetected) infection that reduces fertility and is a particular concern for women with unexplained infertility or PCOS: iv

 |Groups of women||BV infection rates|